greglobinski/react-custom-share/docs/content/pages/3--share-block-standard/index.md

 ## Description

-`ShareBlockStandard` is a core `react-custom-share`'s component.
+`ShareBlockStandard` is a built-in, ready-to-use 'share' block component.

-It renders a one or more share buttons inside a `div` container.
+It renders one or more share buttons inside a `flex` container with optional header inside `<p>` tag.

 ## Usage